 - Cllr Lauren Townsend – young people can have a big impact

 12.30 LUNCH & Crunch – packed lunches and survey data crunching

 1.00 Present survey results, prioritise issues for action, identify power holders and create SMART campaign goals

 1.45 What MK Council is doing to act on climate change, and what it’s like for me being involved in it, and who has the power to help us do more – Cllr Jennifer Marklew, Cabinet Member for Sustainability and Climate Action

-2.00 Agree campaign action plan
+1.50 Agree Assembly action plan

-Please contact Tom Bulman, tel 07962 838685, to book places.
+Please contact Community Organiser Tom Bulman, tel 07962 838685, with any questions.